The principal sources of financing for project companies are:

 However, the enforcement of that judgment and the remittance of any proceeds overseas would require the Bank of Korea’s authorisation, so without a foreign exchange report that has been duly filed with the Bank of Korea, a non-resident secured party may not be able to receive the proceeds resulting from the disposal of collateral.

 Restrictions on Foreign Investment

-The FIPA applies to acquisitions of 10% or more of the voting shares (either existing or new shares) of a Korean company by a foreign investor.
-Investments that do not qualify as FDI under the FIPA are treated as portfolio securities investments and are subject to the regulations under the FETL.
+The FIPA applies to all foreign investments where (i) the principal investment amount is equal to or greater than KRW100 million and (ii) the foreign investor is acquiring 10% or more of the voting shares (either existing or new shares) of a Korean company.
+Any investments that do not qualify as FDI under the FIPA are treated as portfolio securities investments and are subject to the regulations under the FETL.
 Finally, the Industrial Technology Protection Act generally applies to the transfer or export of key national technologies to foreign companies, foreign acquisitions of effective control over domestic companies that hold key national technologies and foreign acquisitions of relevant businesses from those domestic companies.

 In principle, there are no restrictions upon domestic companies remitting their profits to foreign investors.
 However, a prior report to foreign-exchange regulators must be filed in order for those profits to be remitted overseas.

 In principle, all payments in relation to foreign-exchange transactions must be made both through a foreign exchange bank and directly to the transaction counterparty.
 Any payment in violation of this general principle must be reported to the competent foreign exchange authorities.